 Benefits available to civilian federal employees are subject to rather strict rules.
 Federal employees are eligible for at least two retirement accounts: (1) the Federal Employee Retirement System (FERS), which is a pension benefit; and (2) the Thrift Savings Plan, which is similar to a 401k.
 Long-term federal employees also receive benefits under the older Civil Service Retirement System (CSRS).
-Other issues that must be explored when addressing the allocation of federal benefits include:

 Even once all this information is known, the government requires a Court Order Acceptable for Processing to actually allocate certain benefits.
 This is different than a typical Qualified Domestic Relations Order (QDRO) and must contain the proper “magic words” to be accepted by the government agency.
 Continued post-divorce enrollment in federal health benefits (FEHB) is actually fairly generous, and simply requires that the ex-spouse be covered under policy at least one day in the 18 months prior to divorce, be eligible to share in the employee’s retirement benefits, and not be remarried.
 The ex-spouse must, of course, pay the policy premium, but that cost may be less than health insurance available on the open market.